computing-den/unforget/src/client/notes/about.md

 # Release Notes

+### 16 August 2024
+- Select and move notes
+- Import Unforget's own exported JSON
+- Improved sync for mobile devices

 ### 22 June 2024
 - Import Apple Notes
 - Include labels as tags when importing Google Keep
 - Show creation and modification dates of notes
-- Fixed a rare syncing issue
+- Fix a rare syncing issue

 ### 13 June 2024
 - Import from Standard Notes
 - Warn when picking a weak password
 - Do not allow empty password
 - [Explain organization and workflow of notes as well as security and privacy](https://github.com/computing-den/unforget/blob/master/README.md)
-- Fixed some typos
+- Fix some typos